mxtommy/Kip/README.md

   - Historical datagram chart: Display numerical data over time on a chart
   - Embedded Webpage: A powerful way of integrating any web based content or application within with your KIP layout - Grafana dashboards, Node-RED dashboard, internet weather services, Youtube, Netflix, Twitter, Gmail, your own standalone webapp, you name it!

-  Get the latest version of Kip to see what's new!
+  Get the latest version of KIP to see what's new!

   Gauge types sample
   ![Sample Gauges Image](./KipGaugeSample1-1024x545.png)